 Finally, if you’re doing any installation work, a decent laser level guide, a good reciprocating saw, a hammer drill and other heavy tools will save you loads of time instead of waiting for an electrician to do that work for you.
 Some job sites have union work rules that may make trouble for you to use such tools on a job site, so check before doing anything.
 That said, you owe it to yourself to get familiar with those tools and make sure your work is neat.
 If you leave a site with cheap, sloppy, or shoddy work; that reputation will follow you for a long time to come.
 People on industrial sites have memories of elephants.
 I’ve seen them harass others over things that were done fifteen years ago.
 If you’re not comfortable doing installation work, pair up with a reputable industrial electrician firm.
 Any delay or extra cost will be more than worth the hit to your reputation from leaving cheap work behind.

 There is also the need for test equipment.
 This is where things get expensive.
 You’ll need a few durable, accurate digital volt meters.
 I like the ProcessMeter from Fluke.
 With one of those you can simulate a 4-20 mA signal very easily.
 This invaluable, particularly when smoking out problems with a multi-leg 4-20 mA circuit where one side may be grounded.
-If you’re doing certification testing, or diagnostics, you’ll need a clamp-on ammeter.
+If you’re doing certification testing, or diagnostics, you will find that a clamp-on ammeter can save you a lot of time and followup diagnostics.
 You can even get those clamp-on current meters for 4-20 mA current loops work.
-These meters are not cheap, but they’ll save you lots of time and hassle on a job site.
+These meters are not cheap, but the labor they save is even less so.

 If you’re doing any networking with CAT5, CAT6 or similar cable, get a cable tester.
 Learn to use it correctly.
 You’re not just checking for continuity, you’re supposed to look at crosstalk between pairs, impedance/bandwidth characteristics, cable length, and so forth.
 People often make mistakes and try to splice the cable and hide the splice somewhere.
 Often, nobody notices, but sometimes it’s a serious problem.
 Know how to find those problems.

-You should also get a decent optical laser and power meter, and a fiber optic TDR set –and learn to use it properly.
-By that, I mean learn all the background information about Time Domain Reflectometry and be able to explain every feature on that graph.
+You should also get a decent optical laser and power meter, and an Optical Time Domain Reflectometry (OTDR) set –and learn to use it properly.
+By that, I mean learn all the background information about OTDR and be able to explain every feature on that graph.
 You should be able to predict how much loss a run of fiber will have.
 Knowing that, you should then be able to account for every decibel of loss in a fiber run and to ensure that the cable is good for the reliable traffic the client requires.
 Go/No-go test sets will often pass cables that shouldn’t be accepted.
 Get it right or go home.

 If you’re doing this sort of work a tool kit of connector installation equipment, a connector microscope, fusion splice equipment, and index gel (for temporary field splices) are essentials.
 All this sounds expensive, and historically it has been pretty pricey.
 However as more and more fiber infrastructure is installed, the prices have been dropping quickly.
 Still, don’t expect to get away from this without spending at least $20k.